telerik/xamarin-forms-docs/nativecontrols/android/gauges/gauges-getting-started.md

 In order to use **RadGuageView** you need to add reference to the **Gauges** library which is part of Telerik UI for Xamarin.Android.

-After your project is set up referencing the library you are ready to add a gauge to your activity. **RadGaugeView** is a base class for TelerikUI gauges so you need to instanciate a subclass.
+After your project is set up referencing the library you are ready to add a gauge to your activity. **RadGaugeView** is a base class for TelerikUI gauges so you need to instantiate a subclass.
 The most common way is to describe the gauge in the XML layout of your activity.

 ```XML
 <com.telerik.widget.gauge.RadRadialGaugeView